Population: 36,443,632 (official estimate as of October 1, 2016)

 Though Canadians celebrate the beginning of a new calendar year on January 1, Canada’s so-called fiscal year, or the calendar year used for business and accounting purposes, lasts from April 1 to March 31.
 Canadians file their taxes in accordance with the fiscal calendar, with tax filing deadline in most circumstances being April 30.

 Officially, Canada uses the metric system, but in practice, the system is only half-obeyed.
-When the government began passing policies to “metricate” the country in the late-1970s, the decision was fairly controversial and many Canadians resisted the change, which has ensured the survival of the old imperial system in many day-to-day realms of Canadian life.
+When the federal government began passing policies to “metricate” the country in the late-1970s, the decision was fairly controversial and many Canadians resisted the change, which has ensured the survival of the old imperial system in many day-to-day aspects of Canadian life.

 The vast majority of Canadians are Internet users, and it’s been reported that Canadians spend more time online than any other country on Earth.
 The Canadian URL suffix is .ca, and is widely used by both government and private websites.
 Control of the .ca suffix is managed by the Canadian Internet Registration Authority (CIRA) who have a policy of only granting use of the suffix to organizations with ties to Canada.